U-CARE Belgian Stakeholder Meeting 5.05.2021 - Article

 Mr. Van Holen ended with some clear recommendations to policymakers and practitioners about the need to adequately support foster families on the one hand and UMC on the other hand, to stimulate a variety of social contacts, facilitate a continued relationship with family members back home, construct a relationship of trust and to reduce the stress by avoiding delays in the asylum procedure.

 With the conclusions of national and international research fresh in mind, the event continued with a more practical angle, giving the floor to various Belgian stakeholders.
-Odisee researcher Katja Fournier, who has years of valuable experience on the topic of UMC, took the lead in moderating a panel debate that brought together a diversity of individuals, each with their own practical expertise: Bieke Van Houdt, who as a legal guardian provides support to UMCs; IOM’s own Francesca Megna, who worked on the “Fostering Across Borders” project in the UK; Maryana Vukadinovic, Director of Mentor Jeunes, an NGO that recruits and supports foster families for UMC in the Brussels and Walloon region; and last but not least, dedicated foster father Youssef Himi.
-The panelists started with a reflection moment on the added values and challenges of fostering UMC within families with a migration background.
+Oddisee researcher Katja Fournier, who has years of valuable experience on the topic of UMC, took the lead in moderating a panel debate that brought together a diversity of individuals, each with their own practical expertise: Bieke Van Houdt, who as a legal guardian provides support to UMCs; IOM’s own Francesca Megna, who worked on the “Fostering Across Borders” project in the UK; Maryana Vukadinovic, Director of Mentor Jeunes, an NGO that recruits and supports foster families for UMC in the Brussels and Walloon region; and last but not least, dedicated foster father Youssef Himi.
+The panelists started with a reflective moment on the added values and challenges of fostering UMC within families with a migration background.

 “Having a child-centered point of view is that we should not think that one solution fits all.
-It is important to include child’s point of view and, wherever possible, make sure that a placement reflects the needs and point of view of the child.
+It is important to include the child’s point of view and, wherever possible, make sure that a placement reflects the needs and point of view of the child.
 This means that children may prefer to be placed in Belgian families, while in some cases they will want to be placed in a context that is more familiar to them.” – Francesca Megna

-Also the audience was asked through a live poll whether fostering unaccompanied migrant children in foster families with a migration background could stimulate the integration in society; more than 80% of the participants (somewhat) agreed that this is the case.
+Also, the audience was asked through a live poll whether fostering unaccompanied migrant children in foster families with a migration background could stimulate integration in society; more than 80% of the participants (somewhat) agreed that this is the case.
 These general considerations set the scene for the panel debate to dive into more specific topics: Ms. Van Houdt indicated some of the main differences in foster experiences with and without a migration background, while Ms. Vukadinovic discussed the recruitment of foster families.

 “Children who are fostered in families without a migration background have to adapt in some cases to so many things at the same time or get the feeling that they have to drop things from their own culture.
 But I also see that those families where there is a big openness and curiosity towards the culture of the UMC, can also work very well.” – Bieke Van Houdt